Start Printed Page 5367

 As a general matter, these information collections will not result in any new system of records containing privacy information and will not ask questions of a sensitive nature, such as sexual behavior and attitudes, religious beliefs, and other matters that are commonly considered private.

-Social Security Administration will only submit collections if they meet the following criteria.
+Department of Agriculture will only submit collections if they meet the following criteria.

 - The collections are voluntary;

 - The collections are low-burden for respondents (based on considerations of total burden hours or burden-hours per respondent) and are low-cost for both the respondents and the Federal Government;

 - The collections are non-controversial and do not raise issues of concern to other Federal agencies;

 - Any collection is targeted to the solicitation of opinions from respondents who have experience with the program or may have experience with the program in the near future;

 - Personally identifiable information (PII) is collected only to the extent necessary and is not retained;